Open from 10:00 daily

 Now with two great 12-hole courses:

-You’ll be playing around The Sword in the Stone, King Arthur’s Cave, Stonehenge, Merlin’s Cave, a sculpture inspired by Arthur’s rule of five kingdoms, the pulpit of Gildas the Wise, the tomb of Arthur’s successor Saint Constantine, Arthur’s Stone and The Grail Tabernacle.
-Keep your eyes open and you might see the red and the white dragons, the crown of Arthur and Robin Redbreast.
+You’ll be playing indoors from the Sword in the Stone to the Kings Thorne and the Quest for the Grail.
+Keep your eyes peeled and you might spot the red and the white dragons, the crown of Arthur and Robin Redbreast.

 A roman ruin fantasy set in spectacular scenery in the Wye Valley, inspired by roman remains found further up White Brook and on the other side of the River Wye.